oVirt/ovirt-site/source/uncategorized/automatic-fencing.html.md

     -   Wait if host recovers for previously specified time (ask 3 times VDSM for status or wait an interval of time that depends on host's load)
     -   If the host doesn't respond during this time, it's status will change to **non responsive** and it will be fenced.

+Attention: SSH Soft Fencing is also executed on hosts without power management configured unlike real fencing that is executed only for hosts with power management configured.

 # Troubleshooting

 Check that you can run the fence agent from the command line.
 Use the fence script that corresponds with the fence type you are setting up.